 A 10-year plan has been established for new water supply wells.
 For at least the next five years, no new wells are needed unless a catastrophic release occurs in the Muddy Springs WHPA.
-In that unlikely event, a new water supply well could be brought on line in less than one year.
-Table 12 summarizes the elements of the Source Development Plan for new water supply wells.
+In that unlikely event, a new water supply well could be brought on-line in less than one year.
+Table 12 on the following page summarizes the elements of the Source Development Plan for new water supply wells.